jcook-logixml/hookpunch.js/README.md

 You only require the hookpunch.js scripts to make this work, but it does depend on [knockout] and the knockout mapping plugin.
 I split the functionality into different files because it feel cleaner and makes more sense to me that way.

-The minified
+*Run the build.bat file in the Build folder to output the latest version as a minified and debug build to the lib folder.*

 ##Basic Usage